 When you suffer from an acute addiction to cocaine, you may also begin to experience a feeling similar to small bugs running inside your skin.
 Other signs of cocaine addiction include depression, rapid weight loss, developing a pale appearance and relationship troubles.

 If you are a regular cocaine user, you will likely begin to experience withdrawal symptoms when the drug is suddenly withdrawn.
 These symptoms are termed ‘withdrawal symptoms’.
 Some people have described these feelings as a ‘cocaine crash’.

 Below, we list a number of cocaine-related withdrawal symptoms:

-If you suffer from a cocaine addiction, perhaps your best course of action could be to consider spending a week or two at residential rehab clinics.
-Cassiobury Court offers cocaine rehab services in the South East of England, and across the United Kingdom through Rehab Clinics Group.
-For more information and to finally turn your life around, contact our admissions team today on 01923 804 139.
+If you suffer from cocaine addiction, perhaps your best course of action could be to consider spending a week or two at residential rehab clinics.
+Cassiobury Court offers cocaine addiction help which includes industry-leading cocaine rehab services in the South East of England, and across the United Kingdom through Step One Recovery.
+For more information and to finally turn your life around, contact our admissions team today on 01923 369 161.

 John Gillen - Author Last updated: 19th December 2023

 John Gillen is a leading addiction treatment expert with over 15 years of experience providing evidence-based treatment methods for individuals throughout the UK.
 John also co-authors the book, The Secret Disease of Addiction, which delves into how the addictive mind works and what treatment techniques work best.